Skip to main content

 C++

-To access our kcfg file, we must instantiate the class generated by the kcfgc file.
-Remember to do this with the classname provided in the kcfgc file.
+To access our kcfg file, we must instantiate the generated class.

 #include "config.h"